-St John the Baptist Church dates from the 12th Century or earlier, reflected in its Grade II* status. it is considered to be unique as a country church (not only within Shropshire, but within the whole country) as it was not “spoilt” by Victorian restoration and retains its thoroughly rural, simple (almost primitive) look and feel.
-Once a substantial medieval village, the hamlet of Myndtown now has only the former rectory and a farmhouse with its barns.
+St John the Baptist Church dates from the 12th Century or earlier.
+It is considered to be nationally unique as a country church as it was not adapted by Victorian restoration, but retained its thoroughly rural, simple aesthetic.